boost-entropy-azure/terraform/README.md

 terraform plan
 ```

-Output should show 1 resource to create, 0 to edit, 0 to destroy
+Output should show 3 resources to create, 0 to change, 0 to destroy

 Apply the plan